 The building is on a public water supply system.
 The building is connected to the municipal sewer system.
 Copper tubing is used for the water supply piping.
 ABS plastic is used for the drain, waste and vent pipes.

 13.2 MAIN WATER SHUTOFF VALVE

-The main water supply shutoff valve is located in the kitchen cabinet.
+The main water supply shutoff valve is located in the entry closet.
+It was tested and was functional.

 13.3 MAIN WATER LINE